 We continuously assess the competitive landscape in connection with our capital allocation framework as we pursue acquisitions, integrations and divestitures.
 These activities are part of our overall growth strategy but can distort comparability when reviewing revenue and expense trends for periods presented.
-Our recent acquisitions include the following:
+Our recent acquisition activity includes the following: